replicatedhq/replicated-field-labs/doc/architecture.md

 }
 ```

 **NOTE** Neither provisioner_pairs.json or the terraform state are version controlled.
-As a lab session instructor,
+As a lab session instructor, you'll own keeping these files so you can tear down apps and instances after a training session.

 #### Terraform